 Autism piqued my attention in the early 1990s when my son was a toddler.
 I found the early news reports somewhat startling; why was it that an increasing number of humans suddenly had brains that worked differently than brains had previously worked?
 Where did this come from and where was this going?

-Now, thirty years later, individuals with autism and autism awareness have grown up, and autism impacts a significant portion of the population without regard to race or economic status or anything else.
+Now, thirty years later, autistic individuals and autism awareness have grown up, and autism impacts a significant portion of the population without regard to race or economic status or anything else.

 It is not surprising then that autism is now thoroughly embedded in all aspects of society, from healthcare to education, to the workforce to entertainment, and in mainstream pop culture.
 This has resulted in television talent show contestants, social media stars, and numerous artist-supported autism foundations.
 And last year, the publication of a charitable cookbook featuring recipes donated by some of hard rock and metal’s favorite musicians.